MihRazvan/bucharest_hackathon/README.md

 ---

-## How PipeIt!!
+## How Pipe It!!
 Works?

 1. **Invoice Submission**: Businesses register and submit invoices via the frontend.
-2. **Factoring Offer**: PipeIt evaluates risk & sentiment and offers an advance.
+2. **Factoring Offer**: Pipe It!! evaluates risk & sentiment and offers an advance.
 3. **Advance Payout**: If accepted, ETH is transferred from the Flooz Vault.
 4. **Idle Funds Trading**: Unused funds are allocated using AI-generated strategies.
 5. **Profit Reporting**: Profits are distributed proportionally to vault participants.